 2 Plan Your Budget

 Apt budget allocation is one of the important parameters of studying abroad.
 When students make up their minds and move to another country to pursue higher education, budgeting comes into play right away.
 This is because while studying, students usually have a limited budget in hand.
 Therefore, planning and creating a student budget gives clarity about expenses, amount allocation and most importantly, saving for unplanned expenses that may arise in future.
 The question is, what all expenses do students need to consider while curating their budget?

-Moreover, the students getting associated with the Study in India Programme have the opportunity to avail financial assistance in the form of tuition Partner Institute Scholarship that helps them to manage their expenses in a better way.
-Partner Institute Scholarship only cover the tuition fees.
-To know more, click on Partner Institute Scholarship.
-The students are advised to curate their budget, keeping in mind the financial help enabled through Partner Institute Scholarship.
+Moreover, the students getting associated with the Study in India Programme have the opportunity to avail financial assistance in the form of a scholarship or tuition fee waiver that helps them to manage their expenses in a better way.
+The Study in India scholarship covers tuition fees, hostel and mess charges whereas fee waivers only cover the tuition fees.
+Furthermore, scholarship recipients are finalised on the basis of PRAGATII Exam.
+Click here to know more about the scholarship, fee waivers and PRAGATII Exam.
+The students are advised to curate their budget, keeping in mind the financial help enabled through SII Scholarship or Fee Waiver.
 In addition to this step, they are recommended to include some smart tips to save money and avoid any kind of cash crunch as well.
 Having a roughly mapped budget in advance makes the students conscious of unnecessary expenses and brings financial stability throughout their student life.
 Lastly, the students coming to study in India must know this fact that a smartly planned budget is synonymous with fun college life, especially in an affordable country like India.

 3 Submit Application